 How to install/vent a (gas) water heater

 For one reason or another I get alot of questions about how to vent and install a water heater.
-This page is designed to help licensed professionals understand what is looked at and for when a water heater venting is inspected, it is does not cover everything and is not designed for homeowners or DIYers.
+This page is designed to help licensed professionals understand what is looked at when a water heater is inspected, it does not cover everything and is not designed for homeowners or DIYers.
 This is not designed to take the place of local codes and rules, it is your responsibility to know and follow local permit, code and laws.

 Bottom line up front.
 I'm going to tell you how it's supposed to be done, and later I'll tell you why.

 1) Don't throw away the instructions.
 The International Residential Code requires you to follow manufacturer instructions.
 This means whatever the instructions say to do, IS the code.

 2) The draft hood for the water heater must be attached to the water heater, either by inserts as it is designed, or with correct metal screws.
 Use the draft hood that came with the water heater, or the one designed for the water heater!